 top of page

-• Writer's picturevisitnatives
+Writer's picturevisitnatives

 One of the best ways to immerse yourself in new cultures is by staying with a local family—Homestays present authentic immersion opportunities during traveling.
 You can combine a few days or more extended stay with a local family and then continue with other travel plans.
 During Sami homestay experiences in Norway, travelers can interact with and get to know local Sami reindeer herders on a much deeper and more meaningful level than they would otherwise.
 It is a trip out of the beaten path into the homes of the Sami people.
 Sami host families warmly welcome travelers as their guests, not as tourists.
 Visitors get to live the real everyday life of their hosts in their homes.
 The Sami concept of hospitality is extended to all: family members, neighbors, friends, and unknown visitors.
-Travelers get a unique chance to observe and participate in their everyday lives, such as reindeer herding, going ice fishing, cutting firewood, listening to indigenous stories, and sitting long around a campfire.
+Travelers get a unique chance to observe and participate in everyday life, such as reindeer herding, ice fishing, cutting firewood, listening to indigenous stories, and sitting around a campfire.

 Sami homestay with a Sami reindeer herder family in Finnmark northern Norway